vinegarhq/vinegarhq.github.io/src/Vinegar/Troubleshooting.md

 Wine's native Wayland driver currently doesn't support this functionality and therefore doesn't offer a solution.

-### Cursor fails to lock / Studio closes without any message
+### Cursor fails to lock when moving around the camera

-These are due to specific Wine issues, as this is because Wine doesn't currently have the proper patches.
+This is an issue with Xwayland, which only allows the cursor to lock when its invisible.

 This can be fixed by either:

-- Using the Flatpak version of Vinegar or using VinegarHQ's [Wine builds](https://github.com/vinegarhq/wine-builds)
+- Using [Kombucha](https://github.com/vinegarhq/kombucha.git) (automatically pulled by Vinegar)
-- If cursor fails to lock, switching to a real X11 session.
+- Switching to an X11 session

 ### Exit status 53